-Pre-paid cards (for examples Travelex or AAA), are another way to more safely take money with you.
-Make sure to inquire how much they charge for cash withdrawal from an ATM, and how they provide assistance if your card does not work overseas.
-Using a pre-paid card is easier in developed countries and major cities.
+Pre-paid cards are another way to take money with you.
+Make sure to inquire how much they charge for cash withdrawal from an ATM, and if/how they provide assistance if your card does not work overseas.
+Using a pre-paid card is easier in developed countries andmajor cities.